abstractafua/abstractafua.github.io/README.txt

-A Portfolio of all my work history, project and designs.
+A Portfolio of all my work history, projects and designs.
 Implemented jquery and javascript using HTML5 UP template from Dopetrope